 * that digital searches will return names that you may not be yours.
 For example a search for Smiths will find all the Smiths that I have in my holdings.

 * My interest is that of a social historian and I am to put some foliage on the tree.
 So where possible I will include background material or possibly references to place, properties or event.
 You may not want this material or may have already have it.

-Payment is accepted by bank transfer, cash or money order – not Paypal.
+Payment is accepted by bank transfer, cash or money order or ar a last resort Paypal.
 Bank details on application.
 Email your request to email@example.com

 PS Whilst not nominated below check out my library holdings.